Best ways to sell your car

 Online car buying sites

-You simply enter your car’s details and the site comes back with a quote that is likely to be lower or similar to your car’s trade value.
+You simply enter your car’s details and the site comes back with a quote.
+This is likely to be lower or similar to your car’s trade value.

 Which?
 Magazine investigated six car-buying websites in 2010.
 It found that with five of them, sellers would have got a better price by trading their car in at a dealership.